-Tweed Shire has a 37 kilometre coastline that stretches from the border with Byron Council in the south, to the Queensland border at Point Danger in the north.
+Tweed Shire has a 37 kilometre coastline that stretches from the border with Byron Shire Council in the south, to the Queensland border at Point Danger in the north.
 For the purposes of coastal hazard planning, it includes a seaward boundary of the near-shore marine areas and a landward boundary that includes all lands likely to be impacted by coastline hazards plus relevant Crown lands.

-The NSW Government Coastline Management Manual (1990) provides the management framework that requires planning factors, such as social, economic, recreational, aesthetic and ecological issues, be taken into consideration along with coastline hazard and beach amenity requirements, when making decisions regarding coastal management and development.
-These requirements are reinforced in the NSW Coastal Policy (1997).
+The old NSW Government Coastline Management Manual (1990), now replaced by the "Guidelines for Preparation of Coastal Zone Management Plans (DECCW 2010)", and the NSW Coastal Policy (1997) provided the coastline management framework.
+Planning factors such as social, economic, recreational, aesthetic and ecological issues are to be taken into consideration along with coastline hazard and beach amenity requirements, when making decisions regarding coastal management and development.

-The Tweed Coastline Management Plan was prepared in accordance with these guidelines and other State Government policies.
+The Tweed Coastline Management Plan was prepared in accordance with the Coastline Management Manual (1990) and other State Government policies.
 The Tweed Shire Coastline Management Plan provides Council with an integrated management planning framework that aims for a balance between the long term use of the coastline and its conservation.

 The coastline hazards and underlying coastal processes affecting the Tweed coast have been identified and defined by the Tweed Shire Coastline Hazard Definition Study (TSC, 2001).
 The Study delineates the landward extent of the hazard zones for the Immediate, 50 year and 100 year planning timeframes.
 Of the natural processes investigated, the significant issue identified and mapped for the Tweed Coastline Management Plan project is the potential for beach erosion and shoreline recession.
-These hazard lines and zones were updated in 2010 to account for new information on projected sea level rise.
+These hazard lines and zones were updated in 2010 to incorporate the NSW Governments sea level rise planning benchmarks.
 Figure 2 is a diagram showing how these lines are determined.

-Following adoption of the 2001 Hazard Study, Council commissioned Umwelt Australia to develop the Tweed Shire Coastline Management Study and Tweed Shire Coastline Management Plan.
-The Management Plan was adopted in June 2005.
+Following adoption of the 2001 Hazard Study, Council commissioned the Tweed Shire Coastline Management Study and Tweed Shire Coastline Management Plan.
+The Management Plan was adopted by Tweed Shire Council in June 2005.